Palais Albert Rothschild: History

 Baron Albert von Rothschild was forced to sign a document giving his consent to the art collection's confiscation, plus the appropriation of all Rothschild assets in Austria by the German government, in exchange for his brother's release from Dachau concentration camp and safe passage for them both out of Austria.

 Elsewhere in Vienna, other collections were confiscated and taken to a collection point for examination.
 In all, 163 collections were confiscated.
 From this plunder, 269 paintings of high value were picked out, of which 122 were later selected for consideration by Hitler for inclusion in his planned museum in Linz.

-With the beginning of the Endlösung ("Final Solution") and the destruction of the Austrian Jewish community, the Gestapo office for emigration ceased to function.
-Eichmann himself was transferred elsewhere to organise the deportation and murder of Jews in the concentration camps, and Alois Brunner became the head of the Central Agency.

 A postal and telegram office was set up in the palace itself; it was slightly damaged during the war.
 Though still standing and functional, by war's end, Baron Louis von Rothschild found it in a state of total neglect, its interior largely plundered by the Nazis.

 In the following years, he tried to obtain compensation from the Austrian government for his family's losses and the ruined Rothschild bank.
 At that time, the government took the stance that Austria had been a victim of the war and therefore not responsible.
 Many bureaucratic hurdles and much red tape made it almost impossible for any surviving Austrian Jew to get their property back or receive any proper compensation.
 The Baron only received a small amount of compensation and finally gave up in the face of stiff government opposition.

 He eventually gave the palace, its gardens and the estate to the Austrian government, on condition that a pension fund for former Rothschild employees be created with the proceeds, pegged to the pension scale for Austrian civil servants.